< VA 336 | Home | VA 338 >

 Cutouts existed in Suffolk until 2004.

-VA 337 is erroneously posted as VA 170 still from Bellinger Blvd on Norfolk Naval Air Station; Error US 337 shield found in South Norfolk in 2008 (gone by 2012); error US 337 shields at Alexanders Corner installed since 2012.
+VA 337 is erroneously posted as VA 170 still from Bellinger Blvd on Norfolk Naval Air Station; Error US 337 shield found in South Norfolk in 2008 (gone by 2012); error US 337 shields at Alexanders Corner installed since 2012 and still present as of April 2019 (GMSV).

 Multiplexes: US 460 ALT (0.25 mi)